Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_06_sd_card_and_hw_run/README.md

 ./ps_app.exe --timesteps 1 --profile
 ```

-The output on the console should be something like this:
+The output on the console displays similar to the following:

 ```
 Initializing ADF API...